s-expressionists/Cleavir/BIR/API.md

 All data have a `name`, `rtype`, `definitions`, and `uses`, read (not, in general, written) with generic functions of the same names.
 The `name` is a symbol (`nil` indicating no name), while `definitions` and `uses` are sets of instructions.
 The `name` is a slot, but the others can be stored in other ways, and any new subclass of `datum` itself will need to define methods on the readers.

-Definitions are uses are not directly writable by clients: graph modifications will update them appropriately when edits to the graph are made.
+Definitions and uses are not directly writable by clients: graph modifications will update them appropriately when edits to the graph are made.

 Under `datum` there is the abstract `linear-datum` class. `linear-datum` defines an additional slot and reader, `use`, which is the sole use of the datum. `uses` is specialized to make a set of this one use.